-Fortune is a mining and resource development company with mineral deposits in the advanced exploration and development stage, located in Canada.
-The Company is currently focused on development of the NICO cobaltgold-bismuth-copper deposit ("NICO") in the Northwest Territories ("NWT").
-As part of the development of the NICO deposit, Fortune had purchased lands near Saskatoon, Saskatchewan, where it proposed to construct a hydrometallurgical refinery to process metal concentrates produced from the NICO property to high value metal and chemical products.
-The municipal zoning change required to construct and operate this hydrothermal refinery was denied by the Rural Municipality of Corman Park and Fortune sold the property.
-The Company subsequently entered into an option to purchase an alternative site in Saskatchewan, but is also considering a number of other sites in Alberta, Saskatchewan and British Columbia, three of which are brownfield with existing facilities that could materially reduce the capital costs for the hydrometallurgical refinery (the "Refinery" and collectively with NICO, the "NICO Project").
-Based on a completed feasibility study, the NICO Project contains reserves to support mining operations for more than 20 years.
-In addition, the Company owns the Sue-Dianne copper-silver-gold deposit ("Sue-Dianne") and the Salkeld Lake exploration project in the NWT.
-The Company, together with POSCAN also has a right to repurchase the licenses containing the Arctos anthracite metallurgical coal project in British Columbia ("Arctos"), within a 10-year option period, from the British Columbia Railway Company, which purchased these licenses on behalf of the British Columbia Government on May 1, 2015.
-Fortune is pursuing growth of shareholder value through assembly, development and operation of high quality mineral resource projects.
+Fortune is a mining and resource development company with mineral deposits in the advanced exploration and development stage, all of which are located in Canada.
+The Company is currently focused on development of the NICO cobalt-gold-bismuth-copper deposit ("NICO Deposit") in the Northwest Territories ("NWT").
+Fortune had purchased lands near Saskatoon, Saskatchewan, where it proposed to construct a hydrometallurgical refinery to process metal concentrates produced from milling ores from the NICO Deposit and process these concentrates to cobalt sulphate heptahydrate, gold doré, bismuth ingots and oxide and copper precipitate.
+The municipal zoning change required to construct and operate this hydrothermal refinery was subsequently denied by the Rural Municipality of Corman Park and Fortune sold the property.
+The Company subsequently entered into an option agreement with JFSL Field Services Ltd. ("JFSL") to purchase a superior brownfield site in Alberta where the municipal planning approvals were already in place.
+The site, with its existing facilities could materially reduce the capital costs for the hydrometallurgical refinery (the "Refinery").
+The Company has until June 30, 2023 to exercise its option and complete the purchase of the site for C\$5.5 million, plus GST and less the cumulative option payments.
+The vertically integrated project consisting of the planned mine, mill and the Refinery are collectively referred to as the "NICO Project".
+Based on an earlier completed feasibility study entitled "Technical Report in the Feasibility Study for the NICO Cobalt-Gold-Bismuth Project, Northwest Territories, Canada", dated April 2, 2014 (the "2014 NICO Report"), the NICO Deposit contains reserves to support mining operations for approximately 20 years.
+In addition, the Company owns the Sue-Dianne copper-silver-gold deposit ("Sue-Dianne") located 25 km north of the NICO Deposit and is a potential source of incremental mill feed to extend the life of the NICO Project concentrator.
+Fortune also owns the Salkeld Lake exploration project in the NWT southeast of Great Slave Lake.
+The Company, together with POSCAN also has a right to repurchase the licenses containing the Arctos anthracite metallurgical coal deposits in northwest British Columbia ("Arctos"), pursuant to a 10-year option period, from the British Columbia Railway Company, which purchased these licenses on behalf of the British Columbia Government on May 1, 2015.
+Fortune is pursuing growth of shareholder value through assembly, development, and operation of high-quality mineral resource projects.
 The Company's strategy is currently focused on the NICO Project.

-In pursuit of its strategy, Fortune is: (i) building and enhancing existing relationships with First Nations, local communities, governments and other stakeholders who may be impacted by and benefit from the NICO project and its proposed Refinery; (ii) obtaining environmental and operational permits for NICO; (iii) investigating potential greenfield and brownfield sites for the NICO Refinery and potential partnerships, and (iv) engaging with potential strategic and financing partners, evaluating potential transactions and acquiring the funding for the development, construction and successful commercial production of the NICO Project.
+In pursuit of its strategy, Fortune is: (i) building and enhancing existing relationships with First Nations, local communities, governments and other stakeholders who may be impacted by and benefit from the development and operation of the NICO Project and its proposed Refinery; (ii) obtaining environmental and operational permits for the NICO Project; and (iii) engaging with potential strategic and financing partners, evaluating potential transactions and acquiring the funding for the development, construction and successful commercial production of the NICO Project.

-Year Ended December 31, 2017
+Year Ended December 31, 2020

-During 2017, exploration and evaluation cash expenditures by the Company on its properties were \$1,854,532, of which \$1,851,729 was spent on the NICO Project and \$2,803 was spent on other projects.
-Expenditures on plant and equipment for mining properties and corporate assets were \$722,543.
+During 2020, exploration and evaluation cash expenditures by the Company on its properties were \$600,484, of which \$595,164 was spent on the NICO Project and \$5,320 was spent on other projects.
+Expenditures on plant and equipment for mining properties and corporate assets were \$46,339.